ZipCharge Go: Price, Range, and Technical Specs

 The ZipCharge Go is a UK‑made portable EV charger featuring a 4 kWh battery and 7.2 kW output.
 It adds ~12–40 mi (19–64 km) in 30–60 min, uses a Type 2 connector, wheels with retractable handle, and smart app control—all for ~US$ 2,000.

-manufactured in | United Kingdom |
+| Country of Manufacturing | United Kingdom |

-power (kW) | 4 |
+| Charging Power | 4 kW |

-connector type | Type 2 2G/4G |
+| Connector Type | Type 2 2G/4G |

-* Minimum price set by the manufacturer, excluding taxes and additional options
+* Minimum price set for the base trim by the manufacturerr, excluding taxes and additional options

 ZipCharge Go: Portable EV Charger That Empowers Freedom